-At Essex Richards, Mr. Gustafson's practice focuses on general litigation; corporate and commercial disputes related to contracts, trade secrets, and employment matters; and alternative dispute resolution.
-Mr. Gustafson advises business owners on mergers and acquisitions, fiduciary obligations, corporate governance, contract negotiations, employment matters and dispute resolution.
-He also represents both the employers and employees with regard to non-compete disputes, secerance agreements and discrimination and wage and hour claims
+At Essex Richards, Mr. Gustafson's practice focuses on general litigation and commercial disputes related to breaches of contracts, trade secrets, breaches of fiduciary duty and all types of employment matters.
+Mr. Gustafson advises business owners on contract negotiations and drafting and employment matters.
+He also represents both the employers and employees with regard to non-compete disputes, severance agreements and discrimination and wage and hour claims.

 Articles and Links: